 Group and Recital Participation

 We believe that participation in group events is an essential component of any well-rounded music education program.
 We hold regularly scheduled group classes, which we call Performance Workshops.
 Youth workshops meet most Saturday afternoons plus selected other times.
 Adult workshops meet select Sunday evenings.
 Classes are scheduled on a sign-up basis, with students choosing which dates and how often to attend.
-In addition, we strive to hold two youth recitals and two adult musicales per year.
-Workshop classes and youth recitals are an integral part of our program and participation is required.
+In addition, we strive to hold two recitals per year, which are accessible to both youth and adult students.
+Workshop classes and recitals are an integral part of our program and we expect all experienced youth students to participate.
 Participation is optional for youngest students age four and five; those with less than one year experience; and adults.

 Festivals, Competitions, and Events

-Participation in outside events, which may be competitive or non-competitive, is encouraged but not required for students with one+ year of experience.
+Participation in outside events, which may be competitive or non-competitive, is encouraged but not required for students with two+ years of experience.
 Participation is determined in consultation with each student/parent.